-The Commission hereby adopts the following conservation measure in accordance with Conservation Measure 21-02, and notes that this measure would be for one year and that data arising from these activities would be reviewed by the Scientific Committee in 2005:
+The Commission hereby adopts the following conservation measure in accordance with Conservation Measure 21-02, and notes that this measure would be for one year and that data arising from these activities would be reviewed by the Scientific Committee:

-1. Fishing for Dissostichus spp. in Statistical Division 58.4.1 shall be limited to the exploratory longline fishery by Chile, Republic of Korea, New Zealand, Spain and Ukraine.
-The fishery shall be conducted by two (2) Chilean, two (2) Korean, two (2) New Zealand, two (2) Spanish and one (1) Ukrainian flagged vessels using longlines only.

-- 2. The total catch of Dissostichus spp. in Statistical Division 58.4.1 in the 2004/05 season shall not exceed a precautionary catch limit of 600 tonnes, of which no more than 200 tonnes shall be taken in any one of the eight small-scale research units (SSRUs) as detailed in Annex B of Conservation Measure 41-01. - 3.
-Catch limits for each of the SSRUs for Statistical Division 58.4.1, shall be as follows: A 0 tonnes; B 0 tonnes; C 200 tonnes; D 0 tonnes; E 200 tonnes; C 200 tonnes; C 200 tonnes.

-4. For the purpose of the exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.1, the 2004/05 season is defined as the period from 1 December 2004 to 30 November 2005.
+Access 1.
+Fishing for Dissostichus spp. in Statistical Division 58.4.1 shall be limited to the exploratory longline fishery by Australia, Chile, Republic of Korea, New Zealand, Spain and Uruguay.
+The fishery shall be conducted by one (1) Australian, two (2) Chilean, two (2) Korean, three (3) New Zealand, two (2) Spanish and one (1) Uruguayan flagged vessels using longlines only.
+Catch limit 2.
+The total catch of Dissostichus spp. in Statistical Division 58.4.1 in the 2005/06 season shall not exceed a precautionary catch limit of 600 tonnes, of which no more than 200 tonnes shall be taken in any one of the eight small-scale research units (SSRUs) as detailed in Annex B of Conservation Measure 41-01.
+3. Catch limits for each of the SSRUs for Statistical Division 58.4.1, shall be as follows: $A = 0$ tonnes; $B = 0$ tonnes; $C = 200$ tonnes; $D = 0$ tonnes; $E = 200$ tonnes; $F = 0$ tonnes; $G = 200$ tonnes; $H = 0$ tonnes.
+Season 4.
+For the purpose of the exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.1, the 2005/06 season is defined as the period from 1 December 2005 to 30 November 2006.
+Fishing operations 5.
+The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.1 shall be carried out in accordance with the provisions of Conservation Measure 41-01, except paragraph 6.
+6. Fishing will be prohibited in depths less than 550 m in order to protect benthic communities.
+By-catch 7.
+The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.
+Mitigation 8.
+The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.1 shall be carried out in accordance with the provisions of Conservation Measure 25-02, except paragraph 4 (night setting) shall not apply, providing that vessels comply with Conservation Measure 24-02.
+9. Any vessel catching a total of three (3) seabirds shall immediately revert to night setting in accordance with Conservation Measure 25-02.
+10. There shall be no offal discharge in this fishery.
+Observers 11.
+Each vessel participating in the fishery shall have at least two scientific observers, one of whom shall be an observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.
+Research 12.
+Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.

-Fishing operations

-- 5. The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.1 shall be carried out in accordance with the provisions of Conservation Measure 41-01, except paragraph 6. - 6.
-Fishing will be prohibited in depths less than 550 m in order to protect benthic communities.

-7. The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.

-- 8. The exploratory longline fishery for Dissostichus spp. in Statistical Division 58.4.1 shall be carried out in accordance with the provisions of Conservation Measure 25-02, except paragraph 4 (night setting) shall not apply, providing that vessels comply with Conservation Measure 24-02. - 9.
-Any vessel catching a total of three (3) seabirds shall immediately revert to night setting in accordance with Conservation Measure 25-02. - 10.
-There shall be no offal discharge in this fishery.

-11. Each vessel participating in the fishery shall have at least two scientific observers, one of whom shall be an observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.

-12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.

-- 13. For the purpose of implementing this conservation measure in the 2004/05 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+Data:13.For the purpose of implementing this conservation measure in the 2005/06catch/effortseason, the following shall apply:

+- (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 14.
 For the purpose of Conservation Measures 23-01 and 23-04, the target species is Dissostichus spp. and by-catch species are defined as any species other than Dissostichus spp.

-15. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+Data: 15.
+Fine-scale biological data, as required under Conservation biological Measure 23-05, shall be collected and recorded.
 Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.